damalialutfiani/Quizz-on-codecademy/Handling Missing Data-Lesson 3 Imputation-art 2.md

 3. Coding question

+    i.
 You have data on the even years from 2000 to 2008.
 Calculate the missing values for the odd years (2001, 2003, 2005, and 2007) as odd_values using the .interp() method included with numpy.

+    ii.
 Then print odd_values to the terminal.

 Code :
 import numpy as np